 What is Body Mapping?

 Body Mapping is the conscious correcting and refining of one’s body map to produce efficient, coordinated, effective movement.
 Body Mapping, over time, with application, allows any musician to play like a natural.
-It is a tool that is useful in many different settings from music studios to exercise studios and to all of the somatic disciplines such as those mentioned below.
-Body Mapping not only helps musicians avoid injury; it also enhances musicians’ technique.
+It is a tool that is useful in many different settings from music studios to exercise studios and to other somatic disciplines such as Alexander Technique and the Feldenkrais® Method.
+Mapping not only helps musicians avoid injury; it also enhances musicians’ technique.
 The practical application of Body Mapping to music making was developed by William Conable, professor of cello at the Ohio State University School of Music.
 He observed that students move according to how they think they’re structured rather than according to how they are actually structured.
 When the students’ movement in playing becomes based on the students’ direct perception of their actual structure, it becomes efficient, expressive, and appropriate for making music.
 Conable’s observations are currently being confirmed by discoveries in neurophysiology concerning the locations, functions, and coordination of body maps in movement.

 What are Body Maps?

 The body map is one’s self-representation in one’s own brain.
 If the body map is accurate, movement is good.
 If the body map is inaccurate or inadequate, movement is inefficient and injury-producing.
 In Body Mapping, one learns to gain access to one’s own body map through self-observation and self-inquiry.
 The student carefully corrects his or her own body map by assimilating accurate information provided by kinesthetic experience, the use of a mirror, anatomical models, books, pictures, and teachers.
 One learns to recognize the source of inefficient or harmful movement and how to replace it with movement that is efficient, elegant, direct, and powerful based on the truth about one’s structure, function, and size.